Equal employment opportunity training

 The course addresses the four main types of communication patterns: English speaking societies, East and South-East Asian societies, Eastern European societies and Latin cultures of Europe and South America, and South Asian and Middle Eastern societies.

 It is highly interactive and concludes with five case studies in which participants are asked to make judgement calls about common misunderstandings.

 Discrimination and harassment online training

-This training is compulsory for all staff and refresher training needs to be completed every three years.
+This training is compulsory for all staff and refresher training needs to be completed every two years.
 Your faculty/division will contact you about this, but you are welcome to do the course before receiving a reminder.
 Enrol here